Retired Jerseys Statement

 The works are hanging sculptures made from cast UV-stable epoxy resin.
 Some are clear or tinted while others are vintage shirt designs re-imagined as clear or translucent versions of their original selves.
 Simply put, clear is a metaphor for the intangibility of memory.
 Some are accentuated with objects from the time period they represent.
 These include vintage fake Oakley sunglasses, a vintage Drakkar Noir cologne sample, vintage yellow Sony Sports headphones and a vintage pager to name a few.

-Chris Bakay is a multidisciplinary visual artist living and working in Houston, TX.
+Chris Bakay is a multidisciplinary visual artist living and working near Tampa, FL.
 His work is informed by past personal experiences as well as commentary on human nature.
 The materials he works with range from industrial resins and silicones to household items like sugar and ice.
-Born in 1977, in Atlanta, GA, he studied Design at The Creative Circus.
-Press highlights include: Highsnobiety’s #GramGen, Design Taxi, Artnet News, Untitled Magazine, New York Observer, and a segment on Fox News with Andrea Tantaros.
+Bakay’s work has been included in solo and group exhibitions in New York, Austin, Indianapolis, Houston and Galveston.
+His work has been covered by High Snobiety, Business Insider and Design Taxi.
+In 2017, he was commissioned by Nike for a VaporMax sculpture for Air Max Day.